jcinkdirectoryframework/atlas-directory/atlas-directory/docs/decisions.md

 **Status:** Accepted

 The Registry is responsible only for discovering Atlas elements and exposing them.
-It must not interpret member data, understand roleplay concepts, or implement application behaviour.
+It does not interpret member data or implement behaviour.

 ### Reason

-Separating discovery from interpretation keeps the Registry simple, reusable, and easy to test.
-Other classes are free to build richer behaviour on top of the discovered structure.
+Separating discovery from interpretation keeps the Registry focused, reusable and easy to test.

+---

+## ADR-009 — Group Controls by Responsibility

+**Status:** Accepted

+The Registry stores discovered controls in a single `controls` collection, grouped by type.

+### Reason

+This avoids unnecessary private fields, makes the Registry easier to extend, and provides a consistent API.